OSchollumQCA/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, I learnt the basics of using a mirco:bit and bread board to display icons and words.

-This experiment could be the basis of a real world application such as (insert something here).

 ### Using a light sensor and analog inputs ###

 #### Photo of completed project ####